 Also, the tip of your handlebar might hit street posts or moving vehicles if you ride them on the streets.
 So, practice extra caution when riding a mountain bike on paved roads.

 While you can use a mountain bike on the road, remember that the trails are the natural habitat for mountain bikes.
 Also, all you get are dust and smoke on the road as moving vehicles hurl past you in 3 to 5-inch gaps.
 That’s no fun at all!

 How to Make the Most Out of Your Mountain Bike

 Ride in the trails

 As mentioned, they are designed to take a lot of beating from the gnarliest trails.
 Hit some jumps and drops and shred through the nearest local trail.
-Your bike will surely be happy and say thank you if they can talk!
+Your bike will surely be happy, and thank you if they can talk!

-Riding it in the trails also helps you connect with nature.
-It can relax your mind and improve your breathing because you only breathe clean air.
+Riding it on the trails can also relax your mind and improve your breathing because you only breathe clean air.

 Learn new skills

+Mountain biking isn’t just about cycling and pedaling.
+It’s also about balance and coordination.
 Learn how to jump your bike or hit drops on your local trail.
-You should also know how to ride through technical sections no matter how gnarly they get.
+You should also know how to ride through technical sections, no matter how gnarly they get.

 Conquer your fear